mushfikurr/overline-zebar/README.md

   - `main`: The main topbar widget.
   - `system-stats`: A widget to display system statistics.
   - `config-widget`: A graphical user interface to configure all widgets.
+  - `script-launcher`: A widget to quickly launch custom scripts.

 ## Features